What Is Severe Hearing Loss?

 It can be hard to lose your hearing, whether suddenly or over many years.
 If your child has severe hearing loss, you may worry about the parts of life that they’ll miss.
 Remember that there are many things that can help people of all ages with the condition enjoy life.
 As you work with your doctor to pick a treatment plan, you can take steps to make life easier for you or your child.

 For your child:

-- Talk to your child’s school and see what they can do to help her in the classroom.
-She may be able to use HATS, or Hearing Assistive Technology Systems, small FM radio frequency devices that make sounds easier to hear.
+- Talk to your child’s school and see what they can do to help them in the classroom.
+They may be able to use HATS, or Hearing Assistive Technology Systems, small FM radio frequency devices that make sounds easier to hear.
 Teachers speak into a special microphone that sends sounds to a small receiver that your child uses to hear the lessons.

 - Work with an audiologist to learn ways to deal with noisy places or group conversations.

 - Use HATS that make your alarms, phone, or television easier to hear.
 Some devices can let you know when someone is ringing the doorbell.

 - Style your home to make sounds easier to hear.
 Place carpet or rugs on floors to cut down on noise.
 Arrange chairs so you can sit across from your friends during visits.

 It may help to talk to a therapist or counselor to deal with any worry or sadness you or your child may feel.
 Also, support groups of other families dealing with severe hearing loss are great places to get advice and understanding.

 Severe hearing loss is different for everyone.
 It may affect you or your child for many years.
 But it doesn’t have to keep you from enjoying life.
 You should be able to live independently, go to school or college, and have a career with severe hearing loss.
 Work with your health care team to find treatments and strategies that work for you.